Creamy Honey Mustard Dressingjump to recipe

 I realize that this is just the tip of the iceberg, but it is AMAZING how much laundry a teeny tiny human can create!
 We've gotten into a groove of doing laundry about every day so that it's less overwhelming, but the amount still amazes me.
 Another observation: a basket of baby laundry is a much different folding exercise than a basket of adult laundry.
 Baby clothes are tiny, so there's a LOT more to fold in that basket.
 Surprisingly, we haven't lost any of her teeny tiny socks!
 Funny enough, I'm starting to enjoy this simple chore (that I loathed before).
 I love having this daily exercise to help our family stay clean and organized.

 Now, let's talk Creamy Honey Mustard Dressing.
-I want to pour this dressing over EVERYTHING.
+I want to pour this dressing over EVERYTHING (like this Honey Mustard Pork Roast).
 It has the perfect balance of sweet, tang, and salt.
 To be honest, I didn't really like honey mustard before this version.
 It always tasted too sweet for me and was missing *something.* I'm thrilled to say that I finally put my finger on that something …I needed it to be creamy, too!
 The creamy texture really balances out the sauce and makes it seem more like a honey mustard hollandaise than a dressing.
 Instead of a true hollandaise, this Creamy Honey Mustard Dressing is possible thanks to olive oil that is slowly whisked in, forming a very light emulsion.

 What to use this on?
 I love it as a dipping sauce for any grilled protein, as a salad dressing, or as a marinade for a roast (recipe coming tomorrow!).